mauricioantelis/mauricioantelis.github.io/_pages/home.md

 My research focuses on the development of innovative solutions to address technical and scientific problems related to health, gravitational wave astronomy, and educational innovation.

-Neurotechnology and Brain-Computer Interface Laboratory (NTLab): visit the [NTLab](http://gravitationalwaves.mx/)
+I lead the [Neurotechnology and Brain-Computer Interface Laboratory (NTLab)](http://gravitationalwaves.mx/) where I work in the desing of technologies to provide novel communication, mobility, rehabilitation and treatment solutions for people with neurodegenerative and neurological diseases and affected by the natural aging.
+I use AI methods for the analysis, interpretation and decoding of neural data.

 ![imageexamples](/assets/images/NTLab_Logo2.png)